Simulation Suite

 Repository Location

-The in-memory implementations of KeyValueStore, BlobStore, ObjectStore, and SessionExecute.
-These are the foundation that every emulator wraps.
+The reference storage runtime as the in-memory core, backed by KeyValueStore, BlobStore, ObjectStore, and SessionExecute.
+This is the foundation that every emulator wraps.

 Phase 0.5: VECompositeStorage HTTP Server